vlang/v/doc/docs.md

 and portability reasons, V uses its own pkgconfig library that is compatible with the standard freedesktop one.

-By default, if no flags are passed it will add `--cflags` and `--libs`, both lines below do the same:
+If no flags are passed it will add `--cflags` and `--libs`, both lines below do the same:

 ```v
 #pkgconfig r_core